 Meet the band

-Nominated for Children’s Artist of the Year at the 2017 WCMAs, and for a 2017 Okanagan Arts Award on the strength of their debut album “Songs and Tales from the Great Blue Whale” (released December 2016), the band released their second album “Electric Jellyfish Boogaloo” May 25, 2018, and is currently on the road performing it live at Canadian folk festivals and children’s festivals through summer 2018.
+Other milestones include nominations for Children’s Artist of the Year at the 2017 Western Canadian Music Awards and a 2017 Okanagan Arts Award based on the strength of their debut album “Songs and Tales from the Great Blue Whale” (released December 2016).

 The family is now in the midst of recording their third album and appearing at select festivals through summer 2019.